Edith Turner (anthropologist): Early life

 Edith Lucy Brocklesby Davis was born in Ely, England, on June 17, 1921, to Reverend Dr. George Brocklesby Davis and his wife Lucy Gertrude Davis (formerly Howard).
 She attended the Perse School for Girls, Cambridge, from 1933 to 1936 for her secondary education.
 She earned her bachelor's degree in 1938 from Alde House Domestic Science College.

 Davis met her husband Victor Turner during World War II, while working as a "land girl" (agricultural labourer) in the Women's Land Army.
 He was serving as a noncombatant.
 They were married on January 30, 1943, and had a total of five children together.
 They include scientist Robert Turner, poet Frederick Turner, Irene Turner Wellman (author), and Rory Turner, an anthropology professor at Goucher College.

 Move to the United States

-In the 1950s she and her family moved to the United States, where her husband had a position at the University of Chicago.
+In the early 1960s she and her family moved to the United States, where her husband held academic positions at Cornell University, the University of Chicago, and the University of Virginia.

 As Edith Turner, she completed her master's degree in literature 1980 through the University of Virginia.
 Her master's degree was titled "The Mysterious Duke: Shakespeare in the Light of Liminality."

 In addition, she studied at University of Cape Town, Princeton University, and Smith College.